fxkuehl/keyboard/layout.md

 Out of 119 unique solutions found by 247 runs of the algorithm I picked 9 solutions to discuss the results.
 Each layout gets its own subsection showing the layout with the basic metrics and a short discussion.

-This is followed by a discussion of common patterns in multiple solutions.
+This is followed by a discussion of common patterns observed in multiple solutions.

 The last subsection shows graphs of the distribution of all solutions with respect to various metrics.